itm4n/PPLdump/README.md

 ### Does it work on all versions of Windows?

-First of all, PPLs were introduced with Windows 8.1 so older versions of Windows are out of scope.
+First of all, PPLs were introduced with Windows 8.1 so older versions of Windows are obviously not supported.
 This project mainly targets Windows 10 (and its server editions) but I also tested it on older versions.
 You will find a summary table of the tests I did in the eponymous section.

 ### How is it different from other tools?